 The new AURA App version 3.0 allows users to receive insights, personalized recommendations, and goal setting and management functions to assist them in optimizing their fitness performance.

-That being said, the subscription costs related to the Aura 2 strap are kind of on the higher side and may only be meaningful for super enthusiastic users.
+That being said, the subscription costs related to the Aura 2 strap are on the higher side and may only be meaningful for super enthusiastic users.

 AURA Plus costs $9.99 per month or $79.99 for an annual subscription.
 AURA Device users receive a free six-month trial of AURA Plus.

-Based on rumors and reporting made available by Mark Gurman, we can expect Apple to soon introduce the body temperature sensor on the next generation Apple Watch.
-It is not clear if Apple is planning to introduce BIA (bio-impedance analysis) related features anytime soon for the Apple Watch.
+Based on rumors and reporting made available by Mark Gurman, we can expect Apple to introduce the body temperature sensor soon on the next generation Apple Watch.
+It is unclear if Apple is planning to introduce BIA (bio-impedance analysis) related features soon for the Apple Watch.

-The Aura Strap 2 however provides users with a blueprint of what might be coming down when it comes to the available real estate on the watch bands.
+The Aura Strap 2, however, provides users with a blueprint of what might be coming down regarding the available real estate on the watch bands.
 It is very much possible that users will soon have a choice in what and how many extra sensors they may want to incorporate into their Apple Watch bands.